Daniel-ler/CHERAB_MAST_TRANSP/README.md

 The FiberArrayPlot and FiberArrayPlotCXBE are for Analisis and ploting of the simulation results.

 the Data folder contains the imputs and outputs and temporary files.
 There is one simulation output as an example.

+warning:
+It is mostly spaghetti code.